Exploring Galactic open clusters with Gaia. II Dynamical Evolution and Stellar Population Properties in Fifteen Nearby Open Clusters: Data

 \section{Data}

-The lack of data due to observational limitations in the regime of low-mass stars is a real challenge in characterizing the IMF of star clusters.
-In the {\it Gaia} DR3 catalog, completeness down to $G \sim 21$ mag means it contains plenty of sub-solar stellar masses.
-Still, their astrometric and photometric errors are substantial enough to affect and bias estimates of physical parameters of interest, such as distance or mass per star, or the spatial distribution of a cluster of them.
-The catalog provided by \citet[hereafter \citepaperInospace]{alfonso2024} contains candidate member stars for 370 nearby open clusters using Gaia DR3 data, considering stars as faint as $G \sim 19.5$ mag (see Fig. 5 in \citepaperInospace).
-Their membership is robust and reaches faint enough stars to provide a good quality complete sample of low-mass coeval stars for which studying their IMF is suitable.
-A cross-match using {\it Gaia} \texttt{source\_id} with {\it Gaia} DR3 \texttt{Astrophysical Parameters} catalog found that a total of $43,386$ stars have a measured \texttt{mass\_flame} parameter.
+With the exception of IMF studies such as \citet{Kirkpatrick2024} within 20 pc of the Sun, the low-mass stellar regime remains poorly sampled, hindering a robust characterization of the IMF in star clusters.
+The {\it Gaia} DR3 catalog, with completeness down to $G \sim 21$ mag, includes a significant number of sub-solar stellar masses.
+However, their astrometric and photometric errors are significant enough to impact and bias estimates of key physical parameters, such as distance, stellar mass, or the spatial distribution of a cluster.
+The catalog provided by \citet{alfonso2024} contains candidate member stars for 370 nearby open clusters using Gaia DR3 data, considering stars as faint as $G \sim 19.5$ mag (see Fig. 5 in \citealt{alfonso2024}).
+Their robust membership extends to sufficiently faint stars, providing a high-quality, complete sample of low-mass coeval stars, making it suitable for studying their IMF.
+From the open cluster sample presented in \citet{alfonso2024}, which includes stars with masses reported in the Gaia DR3 \texttt{Astrophysical parameters} catalog, we select those clusters with at least 100 stars with estimated masses.
+This absolute threshold is adopted to ensure sufficient statistical robustness for the analysis of mass segregation and the present-day stellar mass function.
+To avoid including clusters with significant elongation along the line of sight due to parallax biases \citep{bailer2015,luri2018}, we exclude them through a visual inspection of their spatial distribution.
+Our final sample consists of 15 open clusters, their metallicity, age and distance modulus are listed in Table \ref{tab:parameters}.
+Several nearby clusters exhibit rather round cores and no discernible parallax-error stretch, but among the farthest clusters, the line-of-sight stretching was about 3 times the size of the distribution in the direction perpendicular to it.